systeminsights/systeminsights.github.com/source/_posts/2012-07-02-monitoring-mtc-streams-mtconnect-graphr.markdown

 <img src="/images/graphr-1.jpg" width=360 height=600 /> <img src="/images/graphr-2.jpg" width=360 height=600 /> </div>
 I guess that's it.
 The app is ready to roll.
 I checked it out locally on a PC, iPOD touch and an android device.
 Seems to be working fine for me.
 Let me know if any of you notice anything off about it.

-PS: Please ensure that the application is run on a php server.
+PS: Please ensure that the application is run on a PHP server.
 Otherwise the application will fail to connect to the stream and all you will see is a white blank page.
 I'd recommend WAMP/LAMP for users trying it on their personal PCs.